State Farm vs Nationwide: Which is Better for You?

-If you have an at-fault crash, speeding ticket, reckless driving citation, or DWI on your record, Nationwide could be a better choice than State Farm.
-Every insurer prices its policies differently, so don't be afraid to shop around to figure out which insurer suits you.
+If you have an at-fault crash, speeding ticket, reckless driving violation or DWI on your résumé, your rates could be lower with Nationwide than with State Farm.
+Every auto insurance company prices policies differently after a violation, so don't be afraid to shop around to figure out which insurer suits you.

 |At-fault accident (damage < $1,000)||$2,849||$1,836|

 Auto insurance companies use a driver's age to gauge risk, pricing premiums accordingly.
 Auto insurance policies are usually expensive for teen drivers — due to their lack of driving experience — and cheapest for middle-aged drivers.
 Because every car insurance company assigns rates differently, it's always a good idea to compare rates.